Screenwriting Success Hurts

 Because my last thought is always this: if a plane ever goes down with me on it, I think because of my film, ALBATROSS, being made, I might get a mention in those very papers that took my breath away once, and that’s all I ever did it for.
 Obviously.

 It’s a very long way to go about it but at least I got there in the end.

 Tamzin Rafn is a screenwriter and former Development Executive, represented by Casarotto Ramsay in the UK and WME in LA.
 She wrote ALBATROSS and worked in the main vein of script development in the UK at an organisation of note.
 No she cannot read your script, Industrial Scripts do that and do it well thanking ye kindly.
-You can follow Tamzin on Twitter, check out her IMDb profile, read more of her scribblings and tell her where to go in the comments box below…
+You can follow Tamzin on Twitter, or you can check out her IMDb profile.– What did you think of this article?
+Share it, Like it, give it a rating, and let us know your thoughts in the comments box further down…